RicardoLMMatos/Ricardos-mediterranean-restaurant/README.md

 ### Code
  All my code was written based on what I have learned from [CodeInstitute Full Stack Developer Course](https://codeinstitute.net/ie/full-stack-software-development-diploma/) and [W3schools](https://www.w3schools.com/)
  * CSS flexbox was based on what I have learned from [css-tricks.com](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)
- * Burger Menu was implemented based on an example from [W3schools](https://www.w3schools.com/) and the icon from [Fontawsome](https://fontawesome.com/)
+ * Burger Menu was implemented based on an example from [W3schools](https://www.w3schools.com/)

 ### Media Content